Galionix/toshl-mcp-server/ai_docs/progress.md

 ## Current Status

-We are at the initial planning and setup phase of the Toshl MCP Server project.
-The project is in its early stages, with documentation and architecture planning completed.
+We have completed the initial implementation of the Toshl MCP Server project.
+The project is now in a functional state with all core components implemented.

 ### Completed